GenomicsStandardsConsortium/ISD/README.md

 large scale regions (e.g. France microbiome, Earth Microbiome).
-These studies indicated that microbes are omnipresent and impact global ecosystem processes through their abundance, versatility and biotic interactions (i.e. interactomes).
+These studies indicated that microbes are omnipresent and impact global ecosystem processes through their abundance, versatility and biotic interactions (i.e., interactomes).
 Additionally, microbes influence the major nutrient cycles and ecosystem functions, such as plant and animal productivity.
-Changes in the structure of microbial communities can be indicative of ecosystem tipping points e.g aridification.
+Changes in the structure of microbial communities can be indicative of ecosystem tipping points (e.g., aridification).

 ## Chapter one: Crete 2016